Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: SLIQUE

-Similar to \cite{bachman2019learning}\cite{madhusudana2022image} , we use a simple ridge regression to map image features to a visual quality score.
-The regression is supervised by the Mean Opinion Score (MOS) from IQA datasets based on the $L_1$ loss.
-Note that given an image to be assessed, its textual description may be not comprehensive or even not available at all in real-world scenarios.
+{where $GT_k$ and $y_k$ are the MOS and the predicted score of the $k$-th image in the training set respectiveily, and $\lambda$ is a regularization constant ($\lambda$ is empirically set to 0.2 in this work).} Note that given an image to be assessed, its textual description may be not comprehensive or even not available at all in real-world scenarios.
 Thus, the language encoder is excluded in the regression, and we do not require the textual description of an image to achieve the quality assessment in the testing.